-The staff of the Federal Energy Regulatory Commission (FERC or Commission) has prepared an environmental assessment (EA) on the natural gas pipeline facilities proposed by Northern Border Pipeline Company (Northern Border) in the above-referenced docket.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) has prepared an environmental assessment (EA) of the natural gas compressor station proposed by Northern Border Pipeline Company (Northern Border) in the above-referenced docket.

 The EA was prepared to satisfy the requirements of the National Environmental Policy Act.
-The staff concludes that approval of the proposed project, with appropriate mitigating measures, would not constitute a major Federal action significantly affecting the quality of the human environment.
+The FERC staff concludes that approval of the proposed project, with appropriate mitigating measures, would not constitute a major federal action significantly affecting the quality of the human environment.

-- Send two copies of your comments to: Secretary, Federal Energy Regulatory Commission, 888 First St., NE, Room 1A, Washington, DC 20426;
+- Send an original and two copies of your comments to: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First St., NE., Room 1A, Washington, DC 20426;

-- Label one copy of the comments for the attention of the Environmental Review and Compliance Branch, PR-11.2
+- Label one copy of the comments for the attention of the Gas Branch 3, PJ-11.3; and

-Mail your comments so that they will be received in Washington, DC on or before February 22, 2000.
+- Mail your comments so that they will be received in Washington, DC, on or before July 10, 2008.

 Comments will be considered by the Commission but will not serve to make the commentor a party to the proceeding.
 Any person seeking to become a party to the proceeding must file a motion to intervene pursuant to Rule 214 of the Commission's Rules of Practice and Procedures (18 CFR 385.214).
 Only intervenors have the right to seek rehearing of the Commission's decision.